mikerochip/unity-websocket/README.md

 ## Custom Ping-Pong Support

-This package has a custom ping-pong that you can use on both Web and non-Web builds.
+This package has a custom ping-pong feature that you can write once for Web and non-Web builds.

 ⚠️ Your server must be configured to echo messages of the same message type (text or binary) and content.\
-⚠️ This package has custom ping-pong support because the default browser JavaScript WebSocket does not implement [the WebSocket Ping Pong spec](https://datatracker.ietf.org/doc/html/rfc6455#section-5.5.2) even though .NET's `WebSocketClient` does implement the spec.
+⚠️ This package has custom ping-pong support because the default browser JavaScript WebSocket client does not implement [the WebSocket Ping Pong spec](https://datatracker.ietf.org/doc/html/rfc6455#section-5.5.2) even though .NET's `WebSocketClient` does implement the spec.

 ### Enable Text Ping-Pongs
 ```CSharp